petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/setting-up-your-cloud-project/adding-team-members-to-the-project.md

 Give your team members roles that are appropriate to their role in each environment.
 For example, developers should have the Admin role in a `dev` environment if they are expected to handle all tasks in that environment.
 Check [Environment Teams and Roles](https://learn.liferay.com/w/liferay-cloud/manage-and-optimize/environment-teams-and-roles) for more information.
 ```

-Next, you'll [install the CLI tool](./using-the-cli-tool.md) so that you can push and deploy changes to your environment(s).
+Next: [install the CLI tool](./using-the-cli-tool.md) so that you can push and deploy changes to your environment(s).

 ## Related Concepts